DOI-ONRR/doi-extractives-data/_downloads/federal-production-by-month.md

 We update this production data every month, but final production numbers aren't available for 3-4 months.
 For example, the most recent production data for a file updated in November will be from July or August.

+## Monthly totals and annual totals

+The sum of 12-month production totals for a given calendar or fiscal year may not add up to the annual total found in the [production by year data]({{site.baseurl}}//downloads/federal-production/).
+While the production volume (amount of a commodity coming out of the ground) doesn't change, the way it is accounted for might.
+There are a two main reasons why:

+- Operators may not report on time, meaning production for a past month might increase when the operator submits the report and the production data is updated

+- The Bureau of Land Management may choose to change agreements and units after production.
+These changes may affect the allocation of the production volume, changing the data. <br><br>For example, changing an agreement retroactively may change the allocation of production among states, the federal government, and Native American tribes and individuals.
+As a result, the apportioned totals in the data would change.

 ## Data dictionary

 ### Fields and definitions